Cagayan de Oro: Black Nazarene shrine

-Protestant and Evangelical Christianity
+Protestant Christianity and Independent Christian denominations

 Protestant missionary activity in the city started in 1916, although it has grown in numbers over recent decades.
 One of the known Protestant groups in the city is Pentecostalism, which dramatically increased with 2.8 percent of the total population.
 About 20 churches have settled in the metropolitan area.
 Celebration International Church has one of the highest member attendances with a record of 735 members.

 In addition, three main Pentecostal mother churches are situated in the suburban area and few in the metropolitan areas.
 Meanwhile, Adventists, Latter-day Saints, Lutherans, and Methodists have lately grown in numbers within the suburban areas.

-Other Christian churches include the Iglesia ni Cristo, the Iglesia Filipina Independiente, the United Church of Christ in the Philippines, Christ's Commission Fellowship, Victory Christian Fellowship, Baptists, Reformed churches, and the Jesus Miracle Crusade.
+Other Christian churches with significant number of adherents include the Iglesia Filipina Independiente, the Iglesia ni Cristo, Members Church of God International, the United Church of Christ in the Philippines, Christ's Commission Fellowship, Victory Christian Fellowship, Baptists, Reformed churches, and the Jesus Miracle Crusade.

-Islam

-Islam is practiced mainly by Maranao settlers and the Balik Islam ("reverts").
-Majority of the Muslim population consists of immigrants from nearby Iligan and Marawi, where they travel to work, engage in business, and study.
-It has increased over the years due to conflicts in the Bangsamoro region, most recently the Marawi siege that started on May 23, 2017.

-There are several large mosques and about 50 small mosques that can be found in the city, as well as Muslim prayer rooms or musallas in some schools, malls, ports of entry, Halal restaurants, and government buildings.
-Masjid Oro Jammah, located in the corner of Aguinaldo and Domingo Velez streets, is the oldest mosque in the city, founded in 1930.
-Masjid Sharif Alawi in Barangay Balulang is the largest mosque in Northern Mindanao, with over 3,200 square meters in land area, which also includes a madrasa and seminar building.

-During the Eid holidays, the Pelaéz Sports Complex is a known place for hosting the annual Salatul Eid.

 Other religions

 Buddhism and Taoism are practiced by majority of local Chinese.
 Some are even members of the local chapter of the Bell Church in Barangay Macasandig.
+Sikhism and Hinduism are practiced by many Indian residents in city.
+A Sikh gurdwara, the Guru Nanak Indian Temple, is also located in Barangay Macasandig.